How CT Scanners Work & How We Save You Time & Money

 CT Angiography (CTA)

-The History of the CT Scanner
+Development of the CT Scan

-We Offer MSCT Scanner Leases to Fit Every Need
+MSCT Scanner Leases to Fit Every Need

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional monetary savings.